Granny Squares Crochet Pattern:

 - Optional: Try to hold your blue and pink yarn tails as you crochet over them with your Pink working yarn now so you don't have to weave in these ends later.

-- Ch 3 (counts as first dc, 2 dc into same corner space, ch 2, 3 dc into same corner space, ch 1 (This is a corner cluster)
+- Ch 3 (counts as the first dc, 2 dc into the same corner space, ch 2, 3 dc into the same corner space, ch 1.
+(This is a corner cluster).

-- Repeat from * 2 more times (one in each corner space)
+- Repeat the brackets above [ ] 2 more times (one in each corner space)

-- In final corner, join with sl st to top of ch 3 (remember that chain 3 counts as a dc stitch)
+- In the final corner, join with sl st to the top of ch 3 (remember that chain 3 counts as a dc stitch)

-- Leave a short tail, cut off your yarn.
-Pull through loop tightly to secure.
+- Leave a 4" tail, cut your yarn.
+Pull through the loop tightly to secure.

 Round 3: (Black)